NawressM/1st-DevOps-Project/README.md

-# Nawress devops project :
+# This is my first devops project :
 This is my first challenge using DevOps tools. it includes different tasks.